Are you looking for a writer, collaborator, or communications professional?

 Cover of Habitat Magazine Summer 2025 issue

-for Maine Audubon
+For Maine Audubon

 • As this case study in Washington County shows, restoring habitat for endangered Atlantic Salmon ended up having myriad ecological benefits for the entire ecosystem, of which humans are a large part.